 This remarkable winery has a long standing tradition of winemaking, as the original cellar infrastructure of concrete and underground tanks prove.
 Unfortunately, these underground tanks had to be filled up to level the floor of the old cellar.

-Winemaker, Wynand Grobler, took over from Wilhelm van Rooyen in December 2007.
+Winemaker, Wynand Grobler, joined Rickety Bridge in December 2007.

 Two years into his studies at Stellenbosch University, he started working casually at Rust en Vrede wine estate to learn the industry and his wine making career got underway.
-From Rust en Vrede he stayed in the “family business” and went to work at Ernie Els Wines.
+From Rust en Vrede he stayed under the same umbrella and went to work at Ernie Els Wines.
 From there he went to work at Guardian Peak, another branch of the Engelbrecht Els tree.